Framework-R-D/phlex-design/README.md

-# dune-framework-design
+# Phlex design
-Design ideas for the DUNE data-processing framework
+Design ideas for Phlex, which is intended to satisfy DUNE's data-processing framework requirements.

 ## Building the design document